brightcove/brightcove-player-sdk-ios/README.md

 Combining Plugins <a name="CombiningPlugins"></a>
 -----

-If you need to combine Player SDK plugins, for example to add subtitles to a DRM-protected video which plays ads managed by Google IMA.
-To achieve this, `BCOVSessionProviders` from each plugin are created and chained together, and the chain is used to construct the `BCOVPlaybackController`.
+If you need to combine Player SDK plugins, for example to add subtitles to a DRM-protected video which plays ads managed by Google IMA, `BCOVSessionProviders` from each plugin are created and chained together and the chain is used to construct the `BCOVPlaybackController`.

 ```
 BCOVPlayerSDKManager *sdkManager = [BCOVPlayerSDKManager sharedManager];